manfredimiraula/remote-dataeng/README.md

 # How-to

 I created an init-script that should bootstrap the environment and packages needed to run the main.py (please consider the code in the "code" folder as the main working prototype).
+This init-script assumes a Mac-Linux based machine and will ask to select your machine OS during installation.
 This is the main script that creates the ETL pipe, the DB, and generate the plots to answer the questions.
 The steps to use this repo:

 1. git clone this repo in your working directory
 2. within the Terminal use `bash Miniconda3-latest-MacOSX-x86_64.sh` to install MiniConda (you should be in the parent directory with the bash file already present)